eduvisa/blog/_posts/2020-11-09-how-a-calculator-works.md

 ---
 layout: post
-title:  "How a Calculator Works?"
+title:  "How a Calculator Works"
 author: briant
 categories: [ How It Works, Productivity, Learn Something New ]
 image: assets/images/how-a-calculator-works.jpg